 This class will require each student to take four regular exams.
 The exams will be taken in Brightspace on your own, will be comprised of multiple choice questions, and will cover all information contained in the textbook chapters since the previous exam, as well as related lectures, assignments, and in-class activities.
 Exams will be open for several days before the no-later-than date shown in the course schedule.
+Note: Like all quizzes and exams, once you start one you must complete it in one sitting - you cannot get out then get back in.
 Regular exams may be taken late but will encur a 25% penalty for each day it is completed late... even for a university excused absence.
 No exam scores will be dropped.